AnandPTi/EnviewBackend/README.md

 ## Project Structure

-This project follows the directory structure outlined above:
+This project follows the directory structure outlined below:

 - **app:** Contains the main application code.
   - `__init__.py`: Initialization file for the app module.